 At its core, composite landscape edging is a smart blend of recycled wood fibers and plastics.
 This combination creates a material that’s incredibly durable and resistant to whatever Mother Nature throws its way—be it rain, sun, or snow.
 The wood fibers provide strength and a natural look, while the plastic component protects it from moisture, rot, and insect damage.
 This means you get the classic appearance of wood without any of the drawbacks.
 It’s a tough, reliable material designed specifically for the outdoors, giving you peace of mind that your garden borders will stay put and look great.

-Is It an Eco-Friendly Choice?
+Is Composite Edging an Eco-Friendly Option?

 Absolutely.
 One of the best things about composite edging is its green credentials.
 Because it’s made from recycled materials, it helps keep wood scraps and plastic out of landfills.
 Plus, unlike pressure-treated wood, composite material doesn't contain harsh chemicals that could leach into your soil and harm your precious plants.
 This makes it a safer choice for vegetable gardens and any area where children or pets play.
 By choosing composite, you’re not only getting a long-lasting product but also making a more sustainable choice for your yard and the environment.